wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data.md

 You can apply filter expressions to any read that returns multiple values, including Get Values, Get Range Values, Get Window Values, and Get Intervals.
 The filter expression is applied to the collection events conditionally filtering events that do not meet the filter conditions.

-For details on filter expressions, see the [Filter expressions](xref:sdsFilterExpressions) section.
+For details on filter expressions, see the [Filter expressions](xref:sdsFilterExpressions) topic.

 ### Table format